 “The only things we care about are producing the highest quality equipment to ensure our customers business’ run safely, efficiently and profitably.”

 We specialise in the manufacture of Slashers and attachments for the agricultural industry, contractors, councils, parks & gardens and lifestyle farmers.
-The plant is situated in the agriculture region of the Adelaide Hills in Uraidla.
+The plant is situated in the agricultural region of the Adelaide Hills in Uraidla, South Australia.

-In 2006 Ben Wye Engineering took over the fabrication of Kaesler Brothers Forklifts and we are manufacturing all the common spare parts for all of the Kaesler customers that they build up over the 101 years that they were in business.
+In 2006, Ben Wye Engineering took over the fabrication of Kaesler Brothers Forklifts and we are manufacturing all the common spare parts for all of the Kaesler customers they had built up over the 101 years that they were in business.

 Compared to the slashers that I have operated from the two other manufacturers, the Piranha has significantly reduced my maintenance costs due to the inexpensive parts and their long service life.